UPPS 03.02.03 - Student Service Fee Committee and Other Compulsory Student Fee Committees

 ensure the appropriate allocation and use of student service fee reserve funds.

-Specific objectives of this policy statement are to:
+Specific objectives of this policy are to:

 provide a mechanism for recommending the annual allocation of student service fees;